 My Istanbul thriller Palladium links a powerful, myth-flavoured opening set at the time of the Conquest of Istanbul in 1453 with a modern-day thriller introducing John Savage, thrown out of MI6 for gross misconduct.
-It will be published under my own name, Leigh Turner, by US publishers Immortal Works in May 2022.
+It was published by US publishers Immortal Works in May 2022.

 Coming next: “The Hitch-hiker’s Guide to Diplomacy“

 I’m working on this now, full-blast.
-It will distill the wisdom and wit of 42 years as a diplomat and ambassador, and will be published under my own name, I hope in 2022.
+It will distill the wit and wisdom of 42 years of diplomacy and will be published in spring 2023.